 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

 Updated on Tuesday, December 1, 2020

-Having fair credit doesn’t mean you’re ineligible for great credit cards.
-We’ve rounded up the top credit cards with the best offers in a range of different categories that you’re still likely to be approved for, even with fair credit.
-These credit cards can help you build credit as long as you use them wisely.
-In this guide, we’ll show you the best credit cards for fair credit scores as well as how to avuse them to boost your credit score even higher.
+If your credit score is between 580 and 669, you have fair credit, which is just one step above poor credit.
+But having fair credit doesn’t mean you’re ineligible for great credit cards.
+We’ve rounded up the top credit cards you still have a chance to be approved for, even with fair or average credit, in a variety of categories.
+These cards can help you build credit as long as you use them wisely.
+In this guide, we’ll show you our list of the best credit cards for fair credit scores and as how to use them to work toward a good credit score.

-Before applying for any credit card it’s helpful to check if you’re pre-qualified from a variety of institutions.
+Before applying for any credit card, it’s helpful to check if you’re prequalified from a variety of institutions.
 The soft credit check the institutions perform does not harm your credit score and allows you to compare credit options.
-Sites such as CreditCards.com provide good tools that can match you to offers from multiple credit card companies without impacting your credit score.
-You can read our complete guide to getting pre-qualified for a credit card here.
+You can read our guide to getting prequalified for a credit card here.

 Build Credit with Secured Cards

 A great approach to rebuilding credit is to get a secured credit card.
 Secured cards require that you submit a security deposit to the issuer before you get the card.
 Typically, the deposit must match your credit limit — so if you want a credit limit of $500, you’ll have to submit a $500 deposit.

 Most credit cards are unsecured, meaning they don’t require a deposit.
 But secured cards may be easier to get than unsecured cards for applicants with fair or average credit.